 It may be possible to use a temporary buydown on an adjustable-rate mortgage with the VA or Fannie/Freddie, but not the FHA.

-The buydown funds are also not refundable unless the mortgage has been paid off ahead of time, in the case of a refinance or home sale.
+They are typically not refundable unless the mortgage has been paid off ahead of time, in the case of a refinance or home sale.